Fire making: Electrical

 Electrical firemaking involves the contact of an electrically heated object to tinder.
 A current is run through the object until it is red hot, like the burners on an electric stove, and it is brought into contact with the tinder, lighting it.
-For example, a foil-paper chewing gum wrapper will heat-up and ignite; or a flashlight battery coming into contact with a thin wire mesh (such as steel wool) may produce enough heat to ignite charcloth or other tinder.
-Larger batteries can generate sparks when its leads touch.
+For example, a foil-paper chewing gum wrapper will heat-up and ignite, or a flashlight battery coming into contact with a thin wire mesh (such as steel wool) may produce enough heat to ignite charcloth or other tinder.
+Larger batteries can generate sparks when their leads touch.

+A surface silicon carbide igniter becomes red hot when connected to electricity, thus igniting gaseous fuels that enter into contact with the igniter.
+High voltage can be used to create sparks as in spark plugs which has the same effect on gaseous fuels and fuel and air mixtures such as those found in gasoline internal combustion engines.